Kyle-Santos/IEEE-754-B32-float-translator/README.md

 ## TECHNICALITIES

 Important technologies and techniques are used in our project to guarantee effective IEEE-754 Binary-32 floating-point conversion.
 The essential functionality for translating binary and hexadecimal inputs to decimal, controlling user interactions, and dynamically updating the DOM are all handled by JavaScript.
-Regular expressions are used in input validation to guarantee that binary and hexadecimal inputs are formatted # KEY COMPONENTS
+Regular expressions are used in input validation to guarantee that binary and hexadecimal inputs are formatted.

 ### KEY COMPONENTS
 - **Hexadecimal and Binary Input**: The translator allows users to input either 8-digit hexadecimal values or 32-bit binary strings, providing flexibility for different use cases.